Abdullah0x7/Abdullah0x7.github.io/_posts/2025-07-08-AWS-IAM-Identity-Center.md

 ## 🧑‍💼 Roles

 In IAM Identity Center, permission sets are used in place of traditional IAM roles to define what users can do once they assume access into AWS accounts.
-You create custom permission sets to serve the same function.
+You create permission sets to serve the same function.

 Think of roles like a **temporary gate pass at an airport**, it gives access only while you need it and only to specific parts of the terminal.